iterative/dvc.org/content/docs/start/data-and-model-access.md

 ## Import file or directory

-`dvc import` also downloads any file or directory, while also creating a `.dvc` file which can be saved in the project:
+`dvc import` also downloads any file or directory, while also creating a `.dvc` file (which can be saved in the project):

 ```dvc
 $ dvc import https://github.com/iterative/dataset-registry \